 Once you have decided which ones to purchase, click the Buy button and enter the amount you want to bid.
 The minimum amount you can invest is $10.
 Next, click on Trade and place a bid.

 eToro offers many features and tools, like stop-loss, which come in handy when you want to protect your investment.

-Investing in blue chip stocks can be a great way to secure your future and build a solid portfolio of investments.
+Investors and traders might add this category of stocks to their portfolios for diversification purpose, but it’s pivotal to highlight that trading always come with risks, no matter how safe an investment can be commonly considered.
 We hope this article has helped you understand what it means to invest in blue chip stocks and why they are so important.
 You should know that there are many great companies out there, but they each have different strengths and weaknesses.
 So before investing in any company, make sure that you do your research!